-This report does not attempt to detail all the project results; instead it seeks to synthesise the major elements of the work into a set of findings.
-It goes on to detail the implications of these findings for the main stakeholder groups.
+This report does not attempt to detail all the results from the REVALUE project; instead it seeks to synthesise the major elements of the work into a set of findings for each of which implications for the main stakeholder groups are distilled.

 Finally, it presents a reflection on the 'journey' the research team have undertaken over the period of the project and draws some overarching conclusions.